NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   ``TestedFlowRate`` or ``extension/FlowRateNotTested=true``                double or boolean  cfm    >= 0 or true  Yes                Flow rate [#]_ or whether flow rate unmeasured
   ========================================================================  =================  =====  ============  ========  =======  =======================================

-  .. [#] For a central fan integrated supply system, TestedFlowRate should equal the amount of outdoor air provided to the distribution system.
+  .. [#] For a central fan integrated supply system, TestedFlowRate should equal the amount of outdoor air provided to the distribution system, not the total airflow through the distribution system.

 Shared System
 ~~~~~~~~~~~~~